browserengineering/book/book/preface.md

 topics; those chapters are longer and have more code.
 The final browser weighs in at about 3000 lines.

-Your web browser will "work" at every step of the way, and every chapter will build upon the last.[^jrwilcox-idea] That way, you will also practice growing and improving complex software.
+Your browser[^yours-ours] will "work" at every step of the way, and every chapter will build upon the last.[^jrwilcox-idea] That way, you will also practice growing and improving complex software.
 If you feel particularly interested in some component, please do flesh it out, complete the exercises, and add missing features.
 We've tried to arrange it so that this doesn't make later chapters more difficult.

+[^yours-ours]: This book assumes that you will be building a web browser along the way while reading it.
+However, it does present nearly all the code---inlined into the book--for a working browser for every chapter.
+So most of the time, the book uses the term "our browser", which refers to the conceptual browser we (you and us, the authors) have built so far.
+In cases where the book is referring specifically to the implementation you have built, the book says "your browser".

 [^jrwilcox-idea]: This idea is from [J.R.
-Wilcox][jrw], inspired in turn by
-    [S. Zdancewic][sz]'s course on compilers.
+Wilcox][jrw], inspired in turn by [S. Zdancewic][sz]'s course on compilers.

 The code in this book [uses Python 3](blog/why-python.md),\index{Python} and we recommend you follow